Learn About CFE Membership

 - $500 – operating budget size < $3 million ( Full and Ally members) Ally member Max

 - $1000 – operating budget size > $3 million Full member Max

 - Student memberships – $25 suggested dues (Student members are encouraged to inquire about whether their institution or program of study might become a network member.)

 *Fee waivers will be available upon request

 Waivers are available if these fees represent a hardship.
 Our members recognize that the value-add of membership greatly exceeds this small payment, and in fact many members receive grants and other funding from the network.
-For example, CFE’s Grassroots Participation Fund supports the ability of POC-led and Community-based organizations and leaders to provide leadership and guidance to network efforts.
+For example, CFE’s Building Power & Action Fund supports the ability of POC-led and Community-based organizations and leaders to provide leadership and guidance to network efforts.